mag-galaxy/Introduction-to-Data-Science-TTMATCH/README.md

 2. split_features for separating data, then we can embedding each feature one by one
 3. call `build_multi_embedding_lstm` and train model
 4. read `test.csv`, do the same replacement on `"actionId"` and `"pointId"`
-5. group testing data with `rally_uid`, padding sequences for them, just like what we did in data preprocessing stage
+5. group features from testing data with `rally_uid`, padding sequences for them, just like what we did in data preprocessing stage
-6. feed features data to the model, making predictions and saving results
+6. feed features data to the model, making predictions and storing results
-7. check if length of results equals to rallys in the testing data file
+7. check if length of results equals to number of rallys in the testing data file
 8. write results into csv, noted that we have to undo the replacement on -1

 ## How to execute?
 place `train.csv`, `test.csv`, `data_preprocessing.py` and `train_model.py` under the same folder, then run instructions below: